zegetech/zegetech.github.io/_posts/2019-11-05-build-an-api-gem.md

 ```

 ## Testing data(Fixtures)
-Since this is not a rails app when cannot be able to use fixtures which by default comes with rails.
+Since this is not a rails app we cannot be able to use fixtures which by default comes with rails.
 But don't worry there are many fixtures replacements out there.
 We can use [factory_bot ](https://github.com/thoughtbot/factory_bot) a fixtures replacement with a straightforward definition syntax, support for multiple build strategies (saved instances, unsaved instances, attribute hashes, and stubbed objects), and support for multiple factories for the same class (user, admin_user, and so on), including factory inheritance.
 Read on how to get [started](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md) with factory_bot.

 ## Building the Gem